letsencrypt/acme-spec/draft-barnes-acme.md

 Once the client has generated the validation object and the MAC key, it serializes the validation object to UTF-8, and forms an HMAC-based JWS with the JSON object as its payload.
 This JWS is NOT REQUIRED to have the "nonce" header parameter.

 The record provisioned to the DNS is the "signature" value from the JWS, i.e., the base64-encoded MAC value.
 If so, the client constructs the validation domain name by appending the label "_acme-challenge" to the domain name being validated, then provisions a TXT record with the signature value under that name.
-For example, if the domain name being validated is "example.com", then the client would provision the following DNS record:
+For example, if the domain name being validated is "example.com", then the client would provision the following DNS record (with line breaks for display purposes only):

 ~~~~~~~~~~

 _acme-challenge.example.com.
-IN TXT "gfj9XqFv07e1wU66hSLYkiFqYakPSjAu8TsyXRg85nM"
+300 IN TXT
+    "gfj9XqFv07e1wU66hSLYkiFqYakPSjAu8TsyXRg85nM"

 ~~~~~~~~~~